 Me, in the throes of a panic attack, left eye twitching: "Oh.
 Um.
 I guess I'll be a writer."
 (I said "lawyer," once, for about a month, and "librarian" until my great aunt scoffed and said I may as well be a police officer.
 She was a card, Aunt Maude was.)

-I was born in California, spent a few years in South Carolina, then ended up in the Kansas City area, where I now reside downtown, in a community with a past, present, and future tied to immigrants and outcasts, African Americans, Italians, Irish, Poles, Russian Jews, yuppies, homeless individuals, and an alarming number of artists and eccentrics.
+I was born in California, spent a few years in South Carolina, then ended up in the Kansas City area, where I now reside downtown, in a community with a past, present, and future tied to immigrants and outcasts: Italians, Irish, Poles, Russian Jews, Vietnamese, African Americans, yuppies, homeless individuals, and an alarming number of artists and eccentrics.
 It's like a layer cake, each layer separate and touching the other.
 One long-time resident describe each block as a "separate world."

 Perhaps each home is.
 And each mind.

 Every move we made during my childhood carved its mark.
 I wonder about the places, friends, and mysteries left behind.
-I carry a sense of lost territory, especially for the forbidden woods behind our Clemson house and my initial stomping grounds in Kansas, where we first lived in a simpler, less affluent neighborhood then upgraded to a richer area for the schools.
-It never felt right there, a new suburb next to soybean fields, planned modernity gobbling up the countryside.
-The land beneath our feet was Indian land, their names remember by streets.
+I carry a sense of lost territory, especially for the forbidden woods behind our Clemson house and my initial stomping grounds in Kansas, where we first lived in a simpler, less affluent neighborhood and then upgraded to a richer area for better schools.
+It never felt right there, a new suburb next to soybean and corn fields, planned modernity gobbling up the countryside.
+The land beneath our feet was Indian land, their names remembered by streets and schools.